MacPass/MacPass/README.md

 [KyPass Companion](http://www.kyuran.be/logiciels/kypass4mac/) is a native Cocoa port and offers KeePassHttp compatiblity.
 Should be able to read and write database version 1 and 2.
 It is closed source and currently available in the Mac App Store.
 It's rather expensive considering the bugs and missing features.
 Based on the user reviews it should work.
 Not all version 2 features are supported.
 It is unable to convert between database versions.

-[S3crets](http://s3crets.com/en/help/) native Cocoa Port with a different approach to displaying the database fully inside a tree.
-It is able to read and write database version 1 and 2.
-Not all database features are fully supported.

 ##License

 MacPass, a KeePass compatible Password Manager for OS X